sfs1493/writingportfolio/README.md

 <br>
 <b>Technical Writing Samples</b><br>
 <a href="https://drive.google.com/drive/folders/1PgirRfe0MvKAPAT8eshMxTIl7nQKuQAe">Please click here to view my Google Drive folder.</a><br>
-These samples include technical writing content published on knowledge base websites and are used for educational purposes with public audiences.
+These samples include technical writing content published on knowledge base websites and are used for educational purposes with public audiences using digital signage.
 For additional sample requests or customized writing challenges to complete, feel free to contact me or connect with me on <a href="https://www.linkedin.com/in/santinoscibelli/">LinkedIn</a>. <br>
 <br>
 <b>Learn Guides for Digital Signage</b><br>
 <a href="https://screencloud.com/learn">Please click here to view public instructional guides.</a><br>